ProCode-Software/proicons/README.md

 ```

 ### HTML

-If you are not inside a Node environment, you can import the ProIcons script via a CDN provider
+You can import the ProIcons package via a CDN provider

 ```html
 <!-- Insert the icon -->